Buckwheat Zucchini Muffins

 Method

-Mix the grated zucchini, grated cheese, olive oil (or melted butter), chia seeds (if using) and eggs together in a large mixing bowl.
-Add the buckwheat flour, baking powder and a good pinch of sea salt and cracked black pepper.
-Stir well until everything is well combined.
+2. Mix the grated zucchini, grated cheese, olive oil, chia seeds (if using) and eggs together in a large mixing bowl.
+Add the buckwheat flour, baking powder and a good pinch of salt and cracked black pepper.
+Stir until everything is well combined.

-Spoon the mixture into the muffin cases and bake in the preheated oven for 30-40 minutes or until browned.
+3. Spoon the mixture into the muffin cases and bake in the preheated oven for 30 to 40 minutes or until browned.

 Notes

 2. Buckwheat flour – For best results, I recommend weighing your flour in grams on a food scale.
-I explain how to use a digital food scale in this post.
+This is because cup measurements can give varying results depending on how firmly the flour is packed into the cup.

 3. Storage – Store the cooled muffins in an airtight container in the fridge.
-They should last for 5 days in the fridge, or you can freeze them.
-You can re-heat the muffins in the oven or microwave before serving.
+They should last for up to 5 days like this, or you can freeze them.
+You can reheat the muffins in the oven or microwave before serving.

 Nutrition Facts